sreninc/restdos-final/README.md

 1. Booking Widget so that guests can create bookings directly into the system based on the restaurants settings.
 1. Improved signup flow with less steps.
 Ideally all in 1 or at most 2 pages.
 1. Ability for users to un-delete guests and bookings themselves to remove the need to contact support (turning it into an archived function rather than deleted).
+1. Add mobile validation that accounts for all types of mobiles

 ***